Looking for things to do in February half term London, we have lots of fresh up to date info.

 1. Twist Museum

-The museum is a perfect outing for a rainy day activity and a fun educational space for all ages.
+The museum is the perfect outing for a rainy day activity and a fun educational space for all ages.
 Visitors can expect to spend 45-90 mins in the creative space dependant on the speed you wish to experience the exhibit.

 2. Postal Museum